Back to All Events

 For Yorkshire Geology Day the YGS and many other geological societies team up with the National Coal Mining Museum for England to celebrate the region’s geology.

-Surface walks 10:30, 12:00, 14:00 and lasting about 1 hour will leave the Museum (Cafeteria doors) to visit the Water Treatment Lagoon and Hope Pit rock exposure to see a seat earth, coal seam and marine band.
+SURFACE WALKS - 10.30, 12noon and 2pm.
+Accompanied walk (about 1 hour) from the Museum cafeteria doors (Yellow Star) to the Hope Pit rock exposure to see a seat earth, coal seam and marine band.
 Maximum group size 20.
+Conference Centre (Yellow Star 8 on map):

 Local Groups and Societies